nadaahmed2001/Parallel_Processing_Assignment1/README.md

  ## Problem 1:
  Develop a parallel program that outputs max number in a given array.

-#### Master:
-- Reads size of array.
-- Reads elements inside array.
-- Distributes the work among slaves processes:\
-    • Sends size of the array.\
-    • Sends the assigned partition of the array
-- After each slave finishes its work, master process receives max number and its index from each process.
-- Then master computes the max number from max numbers returned from each slave.
-- Output the final max number and its index in the original array to user.

-#### Slaves each one will:
-- Receives size of the array.
-- Receives the portion of the array.
-- Calculates max number.
-- Sends max number and its index back to master process.

 -> Note:\
 Size of array may not be divisible by number of processes.
-So, this case is handeled
+So, this case must be handeled

 ### ScreenShots of my source code output: